oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 6. Update the domain resource yaml file

+   - ```domainHomeInImage``` must set to true in the domain resource yaml file

+   - ```domainHome``` must be set.
+This is the domain home directory to be created, so it must not exist in the image nor in the mount path of any persistent volume.

-   - If you have additional models stored in a config map, have encrypted your model(s) using WDT encryption, or the models reference Kubernetes secrets, then include the following keys to the domain resource yaml file as needed:
+   - If you have additional models stored in a config map, then include the following keys to the domain resource yaml file as needed:

      ```
      wdtConfigMap : wdt-config-map
+     ```

+   - If you models reference Kubernetes secrets, then include the following keys to the domain resource yaml file as needed:

+     ```
      configOverrideSecrets: [my-secret, my-other-secret]
      ```